-The Governance Committee is one of three SCA core committees (Issues and Finance are the other two)The Governance Committee is in place to ensure accountability, transparency, responsiveness, rule of law, stability, equity, inclusiveness, and broad-based participation within the organization as a whole.
+The Governance Committee is one of four SCA core committees (Water, Fundraising and Finance are the other two)The Governance Committee is in place to ensure accountability, transparency, responsiveness, rule of law, stability, equity, inclusiveness, and broad-based participation within the organization as a whole.
 The purposes of this committee are to oversee the process of providing SCA with strategic leadership, including setting direction, making policy and strategy decisions, overseeing and monitoring organizational performance, and ensuring overall accountability.
 In addition the Executive Committee is responsible for the recruitment and hiring of an Executive Director and assuring SCA conformance with SCA Articles of Incorporation, SCA By-Laws & State/Federal Laws.

 Finance Committee (Standing)